telepresenceio/telepresence.io/quick-start/qs-go.md

   ```
     $ telepresence intercept dataprocessingservice --port 3000

-      To create a preview URL, telepresence needs to know how cluster
+      To create a preview URL, telepresence needs to know how requests enter
-      ingress works for this service.
+	    your cluster.
 Please Select the ingress to use.

-      1/4: What's your ingress' layer 3 (IP) address?
+      1/4: What's your ingress' IP address?
            You may use an IP address or a DNS name (this is usually a
            "service.namespace" DNS name).

-             [no default]: verylargejavaservice.default
+             [default: dataprocessingservice.default]: verylargejavaservice.default

-      2/4: What's your ingress' layer 4 address (TCP port number)?
+      2/4: What's your ingress' TCP port number?

-             [no default]: 8080
+             [default: 80]: 8080

       3/4: Does that TCP port on your ingress use TLS (as opposed to cleartext)?

              [default: n]:

-      4/4: If required by your ingress, specify a different layer 5 hostname
+      4/4: If required by your ingress, specify a different hostname
-           (TLS-SNI, HTTP "Host" header) to access this service.
+           (TLS-SNI, HTTP "Host" header) to be used in requests.

              [default: verylargejavaservice.default]: